 \textbf{Future directions.} We plan to strengthen the fully automated path with bioimage-specialized vision–language models, adapted on large biological corpora with morphology-aware objectives, paired with evaluators tuned to topology, boundary continuity, and instance separation.
 Lightweight adapters or efficient fine-tuning may preserve generality while improving biological fidelity.
-We also aim to extend beyond single-object targets to multi-object segmentation, higher-dimensional data (3D/4D), instance tracking, and joint segmentation–tracking, which will require temporal consistency metrics and memory mechanisms that store short spatiotemporal exemplars rather than isolated images.
-Finally, we will deepen ecosystem integration by coupling GenCELLAgent with tool registries, model hubs, and the Model Context Protocol (MCP) to streamline registration of new tools, routing across heterogeneous backends, and composition of multi-step analyses.
-Taken together, these directions position GenCELLAgent as a practical bridge between agentic language-model control and domain-specific vision tools, with a path toward broader, training-free bioimage workflows in everyday laboratory settings.
+We also aim to extend beyond single-object targets to multi-object segmentation, higher-dimensional data (3D/4D), instance tracking, and joint segmentation–tracking.
+While the current slice-wise 2D inference approach provides a practical baseline for volumetric analysis, native 3D segmentation pipelines guided by textual descriptions or 3D voxel-level references could further improve volumetric consistency.
+These extensions will require temporal consistency metrics and memory mechanisms that store short spatiotemporal exemplars rather than isolated images.
+Finally, we will deepen ecosystem integration by coupling GenCellAgent with tool registries, model hubs, and the Model Context Protocol (MCP) to streamline registration of new tools, routing across heterogeneous backends, and composition of multi-step analyses.
+Taken together, these directions position GenCellAgent as a practical bridge between agentic language-model control and domain-specific vision tools, with a path toward broader, training-free bioimage workflows in everyday laboratory settings.